friedfossil/In_A_Wink/README.md

 ### Project Description
-In A Blink is a satirical yet fully functional biometric authentication system that replaces traditional passwords with a sequence of winks.
+In A Wink is a satirical yet fully functional biometric authentication system that replaces traditional passwords with a sequence of winks.
 Using AI powered facial landmark detection, it transforms your eye movements into a cryptographic key

 ### The Problem (that doesn't exist)
 Passwords are too mainstream.
 Typing is for peasants.
 In a world where cyber threats lurk behind every pixel, we face the unbearable burden of uh memorizing 8 character strings.
-The real crisis?
 Hackers might watch you type your password, but can they watch you wink?
 (Yes.
-Yes they can. or can they? they might actually think you're winking at them)
+Yes they can. or can they? they might actually think you're winking at them😔)

 ### The Solution (that nobody asked for)
 Introducing the world's first ocular based zero trust authentication protocol!
-Because nothing says "military grade security" like blinking at your webcam while your colleagues question your life choices.
+Because nothing says "military grade security" like winking at your webcam.

 ## Technical Details
 ### Technologies/Components Used